Close evaluation of layer potentials in three dimensions: Numerical results

 \subsection{Results for mushroom cap domain}

 We now show the same analysis within the mushroom cap domain.
-In Fig. \ref{img:mushroom2}, we present the error interior of the mushroom cap domain when using Approximation 2.
-In Fig. \ref{img:mushroom4} we present the error as a function of $\epsilon$ for all three methods at the three points (A, B, and C) labeled in Fig. \ref{img:mushroom2}.
-Once again, we observe, as expected, that Approximation 1 has $O(1)$ error, Approximation 2 has $O(\epsilon)$ error, and Approximation 3 has $O(\epsilon^2)$ error as $\epsilon \rightarrow 0^+$.
-Finally, we present in Fig. \ref{img:mushroom5} the logarithmic error as both $\epsilon$ and $N$ vary for all three methods at the same three points (A, B, and C) labeled in Fig. \ref{img:mushroom2}.
-Here, we also observe the same behavior as we did in the case of the peanut-shaped domain, that for Approximation 1, the error is $O(1)$ close to the boundary and the region of $O(1)$ error moves closer to the boundary as $N$ increases.
-For Approximation 2 and 3, we observe $O(\epsilon)$ error and $O(\epsilon^2)$ error, respectively, as $\epsilon \rightarrow 0^+$.
-These errors are again constant in $N$ for small values of $\epsilon$ as expected based on the asymptotic analysis of these methods.
+In Fig. \ref{img:mushroom2}, we present the error interior of the mushroom cap domain when using { the new numerical method with $N = 128$ to approximate \eqref{eq:repres-int-sub}} In Fig. \ref{img:mushroom4} we present the error as a function of $\epsilon$ for all {four} methods {starting} at the three points (A, B, and C) labeled in Fig. \ref{img:mushroom2}.
+Once again, we observe, as expected, {that our new method has an $O(\epsilon)$ error as $\epsilon \rightarrow 0^+$.}